History of Crimea: Russian Civil War (1917–1922)

-Following the Russian Revolution of 1917, the military and political situation in Crimea was chaotic like that in much of Russia.
+Following the Russian Revolution of 1917, the military and political situation in Crimea was chaotic, as in much of Russia.
 During the ensuing Russian Civil War, Crimea changed hands numerous times and was for a time a stronghold of the anti-Bolshevik White Army.
 It was in Crimea that the White Russians led by General Wrangel made their last stand against Nestor Makhno and the Red Army in 1920.
 When resistance was crushed, many of the anti-Bolshevik fighters and civilians escaped by ship to Istanbul.

-Approximately 50,000 White prisoners of war and civilians were summarily executed by shooting or hanging after the defeat of General Wrangel at the end of 1920.
-This is considered one of the largest massacres in the Civil War.
+Approximately 50,000 White prisoners of war and civilians were summarily executed by shooting or hanging after Wrangel's defeat at the end of 1920, in one of the largest massacres of the Civil War.
 Between 56,000 and 150,000 of the civilian population were then murdered as part of the Red Terror, organized by Béla Kun.

+Crimea changed hands several times over the course of the conflict and several political entities were set up on the peninsula, including the following.

 Soviet Union (1922–1991)

 Interbellum

-Crimea became part of the Russian Soviet Federative Socialist Republic on 18 October 1921 as the Crimean Autonomous Soviet Socialist Republic, The Russian SFSR founded the Union of Soviet Socialist Republics in 1922, with the Crimean ASSR retaining a degree of nominal autonomy and run as a Crimean Tatar enclave.
+Crimea became part of the Russian Soviet Federative Socialist Republic on 18 October 1921 as the Crimean Autonomous Soviet Socialist Republic.
+The Russian SFSR founded the Union of Soviet Socialist Republics in 1922, with the Crimean ASSR retaining a degree of nominal autonomy and run as a Crimean Tatar enclave.
 However, this did not protect the Crimean Tatars, who constituted about 25% of the Crimean population, from Joseph Stalin's repressions of the 1930s.
 The Greeks were another cultural group that suffered.
 Their lands were lost during the process of collectivisation, in which farmers were not compensated with wages.
 Schools which taught Greek were closed and Greek literature was destroyed, because the Soviets considered the Greeks as "counter-revolutionary" with their links to capitalist state Greece, and their independent culture.

 From 1923 until 1944 there was an effort to create Jewish settlements in Crimea.
 There were two attempts to establish Jewish autonomy in Crimea, but both were ultimately unsuccessful.

 Crimea experienced two severe famines in the 20th century, the Famine of 1921–1922 and the Holodomor of 1932–1933.
 A large Slavic population (mainly Russians and Ukrainians) influx occurred in the 1930s as a result of the Soviet policy of regional development.
 These demographic changes permanently altered the ethnic balance in the region.